 Gail Steketee, PhD, MSW, Dean and Professor, Boston University School of Social Work

 This February we want you to tell us why you love research, and to support our I ♥ Research Campaign by helping us increase the amount of research we can fund.
 Make this your year to embrace research!

 A donation to the I ♥ Research Campaign is investing in hope for those living with OCD — hope that one day we will know what causes OCD as well as the best way to deliver treatment, so that lives are interrupted as little as possible.
 As a small token of our appreciation for your support of the I ♥ Research Campaign, if you would like, you can opt to receive one of the following gifts to show your family and friends that you ♥ research!

 - Anyone who makes a gift can receive an I ♥ Research bumper sticker.

 - If you make a gift of $25 or more, you could receive an I ♥ Research tote bag.

 - If you make a gift of $50 or more, you could receive an I ♥ Research coffee mug.

-This Valentine’s Day, give the gift of LOVE with a donation to the IOCDF Research Grant Fund by clicking here.
+This Valentine’s Day, give the gift of LOVE with a donation to the IOCDF Research Grant Fund.
 Once you donate, don’t forget to tell us why YOU love research by leaving a comment below or sharing with your friends and followers on Facebook or Twitter.
 Make sure to use the hashtag #IHeartResearch!